thoth-station/thoth-station.github.io/_j/unresolved.md

 yet, Thoth cannot resolve the dependency graph to deliver a pinned down software stack.

-On the backend side, this prioritizes analyses of the missing package so that users can receive recommendations as soon as possible.
+On the backend side, this prioritizes analysis of the missing package so that users can receive recommendations as soon as possible.

 ## Affected packages: